-Data presented here demonstrate that inclusions in magnetite significantly influence the 3He and 4He concentrations.
-This

-- 285 presents an analytical challenge that must be addressed since magnetite frequently hosts mineral inclusions (Nadoll et al., 2014).
+Data presented here demonstrate that inclusions in magnetite significantly influence the He and He concentrations.
+This presents an analytical challenge that must be addressed since magnetite frequently hosts mineral inclusions (Nadoll et al.,

+- 280 2014).
 For example, magnetite and apatite are often closely associated, especially in a hydrothermal setting, such as those producing iron-oxide-apatite ores (e.g. Nadoll et al., 2014).
 Our microCT scans reveal that most magnetite grains in this study have mineral inclusions, including zircon, apatite, quartz, and other silicates.
-Previous studies have successfully used microCT screening to avoid 4He contributions from high-eU inclusions in magnetite for use in (U-Th)/He dating (Cooperdock and - 290 Stockli, 2016; Cooperdock et al., 2020, Schwartz et al., 2020).
-We demonstrate that microCT scanning can also be used to assess the suitability of magnetite grains for cosmogenic nuclide studies.

-We classified inclusions into bright or dark based on the microCT contrast relative to magnetite (Fig. 4).
+Previous studies have successfully used microCT screening to avoid He contributions from high-eU inclusions in magnetite for use in (U-Th)/He dating (Cooperdock and Stockli, 2016; Cooperdock et al., 2020, Schwartz et al., 2020).
+We demonstrate that microCT scanning can also be used to assess the suitability of magnetite grains for cosmogenic nuclide studies. - We classified inclusions into bright or dark based on the microCT contrast relative to magnetite (Fig. 4).
 In order to assign mineral phases to these inclusion types, we compared them to microCT images of known phases (see Fig. 4) and analyzed the helium content of magnetite grains with different inclusions.
-There are several shades of bright inclusions, which likely

-- 295 correspond to apatite and zircon based on comparison of the microCT contrast of these inclusions with known phases.
-Magnetite grains with bright inclusions have significantly elevated 4He concentrations as compared to inclusion-free grains (see Fig. 10).
-This implies that bright inclusions have high effective uranium (eU) concentrations, through which they have accumulated radiogenic 4He since the closure of the system.
+There are several shades of bright inclusions, which likely correspond to apatite and zircon based on comparison of the microCT contrast of these inclusions with known phases. - 290 Magnetite grains with bright inclusions have significantly elevated He concentrations as compared to inclusion-free grains (see Fig. 10).
+This implies that bright inclusions have high effective uranium (eU) concentrations, by which they have accumulated radiogenic He since the closure of the system.
 This is consistent with apatite and zircon crystals, which typically have hundreds to thousands of ppm of eU (e.g. Farley, 2002).
-In addition, the size (50-300 μm) and prismatic habit of bright 300 inclusions are similar to those of apatite and zircon. - Dark inclusions, by comparison, contribute much less to the 4He concentration than bright inclusions (see Figs. 9,10), which is evidence for a relatively lower eU content.
+In addition, the size (50-300 μm) and prismatic habit of bright inclusions are similar to that of apatite and zircon. - 295 Dark inclusions, by comparison, contribute much less to the He concentration than bright inclusions (see Figs. 9,10), which is evidence for a relatively lower eU content.
 This is consistent with the typically low U, Th, and Sm concentrations of quartz and feldspar (e.g. Vandenberghe et al., 2008).
 The microCT contrast of quartz, feldspar, and other silicates is also similar to that of dark inclusions observed in magnetite.
-The typical diameter (100-400 μm) and mostly equant habit of these dark inclusions are also consistent with them being quartz and feldspar. - Dark (less dense) inclusions might also be fluid inclusions.
-However, the 3He concentrations of ground and unground aliquots were found to be the same within uncertainty, while 4He concentrations were found to be both higher and lower in the ground aliquots (Fig. 11).
-The material was ground to an average particle size of around 30 μ m, which is in the range for which Protin et al. (2016) found significant adsorption of atmospheric helium in olivine.
-Adsorption of helium is one possible explanation - 310 for the increase in 4He seen in some aliquots.
-However, since these aliquots were ground under ethanol to prevent such adsorption (see Cox et al., 2017), the variability in 4He concentrations is most likely not an effect of the grinding.
-The variability of the 4He concentrations between ground and unground aliquots mirrors that of the aliquots with bright inclusions and of unscanned magnetite (see Fig. 9).
-We therefore interpret the variability in 4He concentrations to be due to the stochastic nature of the number of inclusions in any given magnetite grain.
-Since grinding does not release any measurable amounts of helium,

-315 we conclude that fluid inclusions are not a significant contributor to the overall 3He concentration in these samples and thus the dark inclusions seen on microCT imaging in these samples are likely not fluid inclusions.

-Since both bright and dark inclusions contribute significant 3He (and 4He) compared to inclusion-free magnetite (see Fig. 9), for further analysis and interpretation we selected aliquots consisting only of grains without inclusions, as detectable by microCT.
-Measured 3He in these aliquots is likely the result of mainly cosmogenic nuclide production in magnetite, with some

-320 production of 3He from Li and ejection into or implantation from neighboring phases (see discussion below).
+The typical diameter (100-400 μm) and mostly equant habit of these dark inclusions is also consistent with them being quartz and feldspar. - 300 Dark (less dense) inclusions might also be fluid inclusions.
+However, the He concentrations of ground and unground aliquots were found to be the same within uncertainty (Fig. 11).
+The variability in He concentrations between ground and unground aliquots is most likely not an effect of the grinding, but due to the stochastic nature of the number of inclusions in any given magnetite grain.
+The variability of the He concentrations between ground aliquots mirrors that of the aliquots with bright inclusions and of unscanned magnetite (see Fig. 9).
+Since grinding does not release any measurable - 305 amounts of helium, we conclude that fluid inclusions are not a significant contributor to the overall He concentration, thus the dark inclusions seen on microCT imaging in these samples are likely not fluid inclusions.
+Since both bright and dark inclusions contribute significant He (and He) compared to inclusion-free magnetite (see Fig. 9), we selected aliquots consisting only of grains without inclusions, as detectable by microCT.
+Measured He in these aliquots is likely the result of mainly cosmogenic production in magnetite, with some production of He from Li and ejection into or - 310 implantation from neighboring phases (see discussion below).

-4.2 Production of 3He in magnetite
+4.2 Production of He in magnetite